 Dendritic cell-targeted lentiviral vector development

-Lentiviral vectors have been useful in research and for gene therapy because of their ability to stably express genes in a wide variety of target cell-types.
-However, lentiviral vectors don’t work well in DCs because they are blocked by SAMHD1.
-To overcome this block to DC transduction, we devised HIV-1-based lentiviral vectors that package SIV Vpx resulting in a two-log increase in titer on DCs.
-This high efficiency transduction provides a means by which DCs can be used in gene therapy.
-In addition, the vectors encode various immunostimulatory genes that induce the DCs to secrete T cell activating cytokines that will increase the strength of the immune response.
-Through these studies, we are learning how DCs function and how they can be engineered to stimulate antigen-specific T cells.
+Lentiviral vectors have been highly useful both in research and gene therapy approaches to therapy because of their ability to stably express genes in a wide variety of target cell-types.
+However, the vectors don’t work well in DCs because SAMHD1 blocks them.
+We devised HIV-1-based lentiviral vectors that package SIV Vpx, thereby overcoming the block to infection.
+Our vectors transduce DCs in tissue culture with a two-log increase in titer.
+This high efficiency transduction provides a means by which DCs can now be used in gene therapy.